Honiphardey/layoffs_sql_analysis/README.md

   layoffs_cleaned.csv

 visuals/
-  (visualizations to be added)
+  charts and images

+  excel/
+  layoffs_excel.xlsx

 - **sql/**: Contains all SQL queries used for data cleaning, transformation, and exploratory data analysis (EDA).
 - **data/**: Contains the cleaned dataset used for analysis.
+- **excel/**: Excel workbook used for pivot tables and visualization preparation.
-- **visuals/**: Reserved for charts and dashboards derived from the analysis.
+- **visuals/**: Static visualization derived from the analysis.

 ---

 ## Next Steps

-- Create visualizations to highlight yearly layoff trends and top contributing entities.
 - Build an interactive dashboard to explore layoffs by company, industry, country, and funding stage.
 - Extend analysis to compare funding levels against layoff severity.
 - Perform deeper time-series analysis on rolling layoffs across months and years.